-Prepare to Submit Your Application

-- □ Identify a staff member to serve as an Internal Coach - □ Identify a staff member to serve as a Recruitment Contact - Determine the number of Math Corps members and type for which to apply - Complete and submit your site application.
+Prepare to Submit Your Application ☐ Identify a staff member to serve as an Internal Coach ☐ Identify a staff member to serve as a Recruitment Contact Determine the number of Math Corps Members and type for which to apply • Complete and submit your site application.
 Site applications are reviewed on a rolling basis.

-After You Apply

-- Receive communication with site award decisions and details - Communicate with program staff to further discuss the partnership - Complete the site onboarding training course.
-Share this with the identified Internal coach and other relevant staff. - □ Begin recruiting using the recruitment toolkit

-Before the Program Year Begins
+After You Apply ☐ Receive communication with site award decisions and details ☐ Communicate with Program staff to further discuss the partnership Complete the site onboarding training course.
+Share this with the identified Internal coach and other relevant staff. ■ Begin recruiting using the recruitment toolkit Before the Program Year Begins □ Collaborate with district or agency-level administration, as needed, to implement the Program ☐ Ensure the Internal Coach is ready to complete Program-required tasks and training and has the capacity to dedicate 6-9 hours per Member, per month ■ Educate staff about Math Corps workspace and communicating with the Math Corps Member(s) once they are hired

-- Sign the Site Agreement, collaborating with district or agency-level administration, as needed - Ensure the Internal Coach is ready to complete program-required tasks and training and has the capacity to dedicate 6-9 hours per member, per month - Educate staff about Math Corps - Prepare to welcome and orient Math Corps member(s) to your site by determining a designated workspace and communicating with the Math Corps member(s) once they are hired
+☐ Prepare to welcome and orient Math Corps Member(s) to your site by determining a designated